SWEAT IT OUT

 - Avoid drinking alcohol and caffeine prior to bed

 - Ensure your sleeping space is as comfortable as possible – alter the temperature, sounds, light, pillows/blankets to your liking.

 According to PsychCentral, Self-care is any activity that an individual does deliberately in order to take care of their mental, emotional, and physical health.
 Although it’s a simple concept in theory, it’s something we very often overlook.

 Provided below are a number of tips to ensure self-care is practised on a daily basis:

 Take the time every morning to plan out your day using a diary, calendar or notepad.
 This will allow you to effectively manage your time and to ensure that you don’t miss out on anything during your day.

 Have you ever found yourself working mindlessly throughout the day, forgetting to take breaks, eat enough food, drink water and stretch your legs?
 Take a moment every hour to bring yourself back to the present moment – rub your bare feet along the ground, take three deep breaths in and out, make yourself a cup of tea and get out of your chair to stretch your legs.
 Top tip: set a reminder on your phone to take scheduled breaks throughout the day.

 Engage in activities that you love.
 Every.
 Single.
 Day.

-The ability to quiet the mind allows you to silence anxious thoughts and reduce stress, as well as increase attention span.
-Practicing meditation is very similar to strengthening a muscle – you need to work on it every day in order to feel its benefits.
+The ability to quiet the mind allows you to silence anxious thoughts, reduce stress, and increase your attention span.
+Practising meditation is very similar to strengthening a muscle – you need to work on it every day in order to feel its benefits.

 Alcohol negatively affects the gut microbiome and causes inflammation, which may weaken the immune system.
-Limiting alcohol to no more than 2 standards drinks per day and 2 alcohol free days per week is recommended.
+Limiting alcohol to no more than 2 standard drinks per day and 2 alcohol-free days per week is recommended.
 However, when sick, alcohol intake is best avoided, as the body needs all its energy, metabolism and immunity to fight off infection.